sooyeonyi/sooyeonyi.github.io/_pages/about.md

 * Introduction to Spatial Analysis for Environmental Sciences
 * Introduction to Climate Change

-I am actively **recruiting undergraduate and M.S. students** to **join my research group in Spring 2026**.
-At least one or two funded projects will be available — stay tuned for announcements.
+I am actively **recruiting undergraduate and M.S. students** to join my research group in **Spring 2026**.
+At least one or two funded projects will be available — **stay tuned for announcements**!!
+If you are interested, please contact me using the information below.

 Contact: sooyeon@berkeley.edu | syi4@csuchico.edu